Stem cell and bone marrow transplants

 Don't drink more than the recommended amount of alcohol.
 Ask your doctor if alcohol interferes with any medicines you are taking.

-You'll probably have lost weight during your treatment, but you should gradually put it back on and start to feel stronger.
+You have probably lost weight during your treatment, but you should gradually put it back on and start to feel stronger.
 Talk to your doctor or nurse if you are worried about your weight.
 They may be able to arrange for you to see a dietitian for specialist advice.

 During your first few weeks at home, you can help reduce infection risk by: